 As part of our nature commitment, our forest goals focus on:

-- continuing efforts to source private brand pulp and paper (adding timber) from suppliers using Forest Stewardship Council, Programme for the Endorsement of Forest Certification or Sustainable Forestry Initiative certifications, or recycled content; and
+- Continuing efforts to source private brand pulp and paper (adding timber) from suppliers using Forest Stewardship Council, Programme for the Endorsement of Forest Certification or Sustainable Forestry Initiative certifications, or recycled content

 Although we are focused on these four commodities, we recognize that additional production types also contribute to deforestation such as other food types, lumber and forest-based fabrics.
 We encourage our suppliers of these types of products to work to source products produced with zero net deforestation as well.
 We ask suppliers to avoid ancient and endangered forests, to encourage conservation solutions, and to increase recycled content.